-Do You Have Questions About Your Case?
+Do You Have Questions About Your Jones Act Workers’ Compensation Case?
 We Can Help

 If you have been injured at work on a vessel and have questions about the Jones Act claim benefits or workers compensation and which you may be eligible to collect from your employer, the Willis Law Firm can help.
 We have decades of experience advising and representing injured maritime workers across the nation.
+We’ll help you pursue compensation from your employer’s Jones Act insurance plan or through damages in a lawsuit.
 When you schedule a free consultation with our firm a maritime injury attorney will carefully examine your case and explain all of the benefits you may legally entitled to.